Mr-PU/twitter-agent/README.md

 ### Step 5: Create a Tweets File (Optional)

-If you plan to use pre-written tweets, create a `tweets.txt` file in the root directory with one tweet per line:
+If you plan to use pre-written tweets, create a `sample_tweets.txt` file in the root directory with one tweet per line:

 ```
 This is my first automated tweet! #TwitterBot